AnthonyLopez-Github/Eulers-Method/README.md

 -
 ![](https://github.com/AnthonyLopez-Github/Eulers-Method/blob/main/y_value.png)
 -
-Where: 'h' is the step size, and 'n' is the amount of steps.
+Where: 'h' is the step size, 'n' is the amount of steps, and F(x, y) is the derivative.